Celebrate Life

 The Oxford Dictionary describes Ikigai as ” a motivating force; something or someone that gives a person a sense of purpose or a reason for living”.

-Of course most people don’t see this part of me because I’m just the person that they’ve come to know over the years, connecting with me possibly as a family member, an adventurer, or a partner, a business man, a traveller, a writer, a photographer, a friend, a motorcyclist, even just a free spirit.
-I’ve been all of those and more, but what really counts to me is fulfilling my Ikigai, my highest purpose in life, carved from the events and challenges that have gone before and the aspirations of the future.
+Of course most people don’t see this part of me because I’m just the person that they’ve come to know over the years.
+Connecting with me possibly as a family member, an adventurer, or a partner, a business man, a traveller, a writer, a photographer, a friend, a motorcyclist, even just a free spirit.

-Most of my therapeutic work is helping others do what I call “Crossing the Bridge Of Fire” to find their authentic selves and core passions, dealing on the way with trauma, ego, anxiety, fear and negative thoughts.
 My toolbox of modalities and therapies includes journalling, talking, gestalt, reiki, transactional analysis, person centred therapy, massage, art, meditation, breath work, dreamwork, creative visualisation, music, dance, the power of silence, connecting with nature, road trips, experiential living and a few more that escape me as I write.
-Much of it I do quietly, out of the gaze of others, simply because that is my way; it’s easier that way and inoffensive to those who choose to follow a different path.

-Some of my Ikigai now is also given to creating a healing space, that is my my own living space, for others to enjoy and find comfort, peace and healing in.
-Many people come on a daily basis to enjoy this welcoming space, the joy and the company.
-It’s a small but natural wooden bungalow nestling in the dunes of the Northumberland Coast in England that has a sunken garden ready for meditation, quiet contemplation, sharings and watching nature.
-I often refer to it as #mychurch.
+Some of my purpose is now is given to creating a healing space, that is my my own living space, for others to enjoy and find comfort, peace and healing in.
+Many people come to enjoy this welcoming space, the joy and the company.

 So that’s me in a nutshell.